BackStage: Los Angeles

 Scott Gates with John McEuen (The Nitty Gritty Dirt Band) at The Coffee Gallery Backstage.

-Chip Douglas, Bobby Hart, Peter Tork, & Davy Jones at the 40th Anniversary Screening of "Head."
+Chip Douglas, Bobby Hart, Peter Tork, & Davy Jones at the 40th Anniversary Screening of

 Chip Douglas produced "Headquarters" and "Pisces, Aquarius, Capricorn, & Jones, Ltd." in addition to arranging and playing bass on The Turtles hit "Happy Together."
 Chip was a recent guest for our show.
 Bobby Hart was part of the songwriting team of Boyce & Hart who wrote several of The Monkees songs, including "Last Train To Clarksville."
 And, of course, Peter Tork and Davy Jones, two of "The Monkees."